Imagery Date/Time

 pressing

-e) sets event time as the desired date/time, and
+e) sets event time as the anchor date/time, and

 (roughly) centers the imagery range on it.
 It will also continue to